 - 2.1 The application site contains a mixed use including equestrian and wild cat enclosure.
 Within the south of the site includes a ménage.
 In the centre of the site includes a stable block.
 To the north includes an extended wild cat enclosure. - 2.2 The site is positioned to the north of the village of Strelley, with two residential dwellings adjoining the south boundary of the site.
 To the west of the site is the M1 motorway, with the boundary being made up of a substantial hedgerow which is in excess of 2m in height.
 The north and east boundary of the site is also made up of hedgerow and adjoins a bridleway.
-There is a further residential dwelling neighbouring the site to the north east. - 2.3 There is a further residential dwelling neighbouring the site to the north east.

-3 Relevant Planning History

-- 3.1 The application site has a detailed planning history, with the relevant historical applications being summarised in this section. - 3.2 In 2019, planning application 19/00243/FUL for the change of use of the site from equestrian to mixed use equestrian and the keeping of fully licensed wild cats, and to retain the secure enclosure, was voted for approval by the Planning Committee.
+There is a further residential dwelling neighbouring the site to the northeast. - 2.3 There is a further residential dwelling neighbouring the site to the northeast. - 3 Relevant Planning History - 3.1 The application site has a detailed planning history, with the relevant historical applications being summarised in this section. - 3.2 Planning application 19/00243/FUL for the change of use of the site from equestrian to mixed use equestrian and the keeping of fully licensed wild cats, and to retain the secure enclosure, was voted for approval by the Planning Committee.
 This permission was granted in 2020 and is subject to a unilateral undertaking whereby the owner undertakes to carry out the following obligations: - Not to use the said Wild Cat Enclosure for any purpose other than the keeping of the three Wild Cats in possession of the owner at the time of the application. - On the death or relocation to premises elsewhere of all the Wild Cats to cease use of the Wild Cat Enclosure and to remove it within 3 months of the cessation of use. - 3.3 In 2020, planning application 20/00388/FUL was granted permission by the Planning Committee for various alterations to the approved enclosure including the internal division of the enclosure, security doors and an additional link to the stables.
 At the same committee meeting planning permission 20/00422/FUL was also approved for gates to be erected at the existing access to the south part of the field.

-3.4 In 2021, planning application 21/00023/FUL was granted permission by the Planning Committee for the construction of a stable extension, lion's den and 3m high internal fencing.
-This permission was granted in 2021 and is subject to a unilateral undertaking whereby the owner undertakes the same obligations as listed above.
-This application comprised the extension to the originally approved wild cat enclosure 19/00243/FUL.
+- 3.4 In 2021, planning application 21/00023/FUL was granted permission by the Planning Committee for the construction of a stable extension, lion's den and 3m high internal fencing.
+This permission is subject to a unilateral undertaking whereby the owner undertakes the same obligations as listed above.
+This application comprised the extension to the originally approved wild cat enclosure 19/00243/FUL. - 3.5 Previously planning permission was refused to vary condition 1 to regularise the works stated above (reference 22/00696/VOC).
+The application was refused by Planning Committee 7th June 2023 on the grounds that the proposed scheme, by virtue of its siting, size and design, is out of keeping with the area that creates a development at odds with its surroundings, to the detriment of the character and appearance of the area.
+Concerns were also raised by Planning Committee about the safety of the viewing platform.